yalcantara/cpplib-core/README.md

 ## Examples
 ### Logging
 The `Logger` class simplifies logging by having a simple interface, thread safety, and daily rolling appender.
-By default, it stores the logs at `./logs` folder (it will be created if doesn't exists).
+By default, it stores the logs in `./logs` folder (it will be created if it doesn't exist).

 ```cpp
 #include <ylib/logging/Logger.h>